qzhb/SRL/README.md

 # Introduction

 This is a Pytorch implementation of the model described in our paper:
-> Q. Xu, Z. Yang, Y. Jiang, X. Cao, Q. Huang, and Y. Yao.
-Not All Samples are Trustworthy: Towards Deep Robust SVP Prediction.
+> Z. Qi, S. Wang, C. Su, L. Su, Q. Huang, and Q. Tian.
+Self-Regulated Learning for Egocentric Video Activity Anticipation.
 TPAMI 2021.

 # Data